BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 ![screenshot_6](https://user-images.githubusercontent.com/38459088/143251553-b6299c7c-4ef7-419f-af73-4fcf79e36b8c.JPG)

 ## Host your documentation on Github
-There are plenty of options to have your documentation hosted online (e.g., https://readthedocs.org/), but one of the choices offering a bit more seemless integration is to have your documentation hosted directly on github.
+There are plenty of options to have your documentation hosted online (e.g., https://readthedocs.org/), but one of the choices offering a bit more seamless integration is to have your documentation hosted directly on github.
 To do so, navigate to your repository on github and go to the `Settings --> Pages` tab.
 Here, you can choose the root directory for your documentation, which, in our case, should be set to `main/docs/`.
 This means that Github will look for `index.html` in the docs directory - which obviously is not at this location.

 Hence, we create an html file in `/docs`, that redirects to the actual `index.html`-file, which was generated by Sphinx.
 To do so, create a new file `index.html` with the following content:
 ```html
 <meta http-equiv="refresh" content="0; url=./_build/html/index.html" />
 ```

-With that, you shhould be good to go and have your documentation ready on github pages :)
+With that, you should be good to go and have your documentation ready on github pages :)

 ### 404 error
 If you use a Sphinx-defined theme for your pages (e.g., [alabaster](https://pypi.org/project/alabaster/)), you may get a 404 error if you follow the link that is provided on Github pages.
-To counteract this error, create en empty file `.nojekyll` in `/docs`.
+To counteract this error, create an empty file `.nojekyll` in `/docs`.

 That's it for now on this topic - this post is now long enough.
 Hope it helps and have fun!